Abortion under communism: Hungary

 Prior to 1953, abortion was only allowed to save the mother's life.
 In 1953 and 1956, the laws legalized abortion until 12 weeks of pregnancy, in cases of socioeconomic factors.
 In 1973, although abortion was still allowed for social reasons, the list of other acceptable reasons was reduced.

 Mongolia

 Induced abortion in socialist Mongolia was allowed since 1940 to preserve the mother's health, officially recorded in the penal code on July 6, 1960.
 In 1986, the amendment authorized medical authorities to decide when to perform an abortion, and abortion was fully legalized in 1989.

-Mozambique

-Before 1981, abortion was only allowed to save the mother's life.
-In 1981, abortion was allowed in case of contraceptive failure.
-Since then, the law has been interpreted very liberally in some hospitals, leading them to accept women who sign a written statement requesting the abortion.

 People's Republic of the Congo

 Abortion was prohibited, but the general principles of criminal law allowed abortions on grounds of medical necessity, with reports suggesting they were also permitted for less immediately dangerous complications.

 Poland

 Debates surrounding abortion started around 1929 in Poland.
 By 1932, abortion was considered legal if the pregnancy was a result of a crime where a woman's health was at risk.
 Despite the protests of the Catholic Church, abortion in Poland was allowed on social grounds in 1956 by the Communist government.
 Subsequently, it was fully allowed in 1959 to protect the life and morality of women that had unsafe abortions.
 The abortions were provided by public hospitals.